melaniebrgr/learning-computer-science/05-system-design/10-auth.md

 ## Relationship-based access control ReBAC

-Where you want to grant permissions hierarchically.
+When you want to grant permissions hierarchically.
+In any relationship based acces control system you start from the resource and move toward the subject.

 ## Fine-grained authorization (FGA)